mjbroekman/mjbroekman.github.io/index.md

 ## About Me
 My name is Maarten Broekman.
 I've been working as a system administrator and systems engineer for over 25 years, primarily in the shared web-hosting space.
 One of the main concerns for web-hosting providers is being able to serve up their customers websites as quickly and efficiently as possible.
 As a result, anything that detracts from performance needs to be examined closely and this is where my interest in malware and code analysis sprang from.
 For the last decade, finding, decoding, and removing malware (and automating that process) has been a formal part of my job.

-Additionally, an unspoken part of my job has always been mentoring and teaching the skills I have.
+An unspoken part of my job has always been mentoring and sharing the skills I have with others.
 This website, and the videos I am producing, is the next step in bringing this part of my passion to a wider audience.

 ## Topics
 * Terminology